 Iran, a very beautiful country, unfortunately tarnished with a lot of prejudices.
 A lot of misconceptions circulate about this country, especially because of mass media, who try to influence what people should think about this or that.
-Not to mention the US politicians (Bush and his axis of evil, more recently Trump…).
+Not to mention the US politicians (Bush and his axis of evil, Trump more recently…).
 With all the information you can find on the internet today, I was surprised when I found out that a lot of travelers (even experienced ones) had a big apprehension before going to Iran.

 I’m not even lying, I had absolutely no fears when getting in Iran.
 I read a lot about this country before going, and I heard a lot of good things about Iranians, and about the country in general.
 And what confirmed my opinion?
 All the Iranians I met the weeks before going to Iran, in Tbilisi and Yerevan especially.
 All very friendly.
-We got along so well, when they found out I was about to go to Iran, their country, they naturally proposed hosting me.
-Thanks to this, I lived like a regular Iranian guy, and I learnt a lot about the country.
+We got along so well, that when they found out I was about to go to Iran, their country, they naturally proposed hosting me.
+Thanks to them, I lived like a regular Iranian guy, and I learned a lot about the country.
 Wanna go to Iran in the near future?
 Here are some travel tips.
 This is not a guide telling you what to see, where to eat, where to sleep… Just some information to make sure your stay in Iran goes smoothly.

 - Citizens from Armenia, Azerbaijan, Bolivia, Georgia, Malaysia, Syria, Turkey and Venezuela can visit Iran without a visa.